Supriyasingh22/UsabilityHub-Clone/README.md

 # UsabilityHub-clone
-created a  website named UsabiltyHub
+created a Fronted-part website named UsabiltyHub consisiting of a login page.